Uoriou/Event-Ticket-Management/README.md

 ## Installation Guidline

-- Please install Docker
+- Please install Docker desktop: https://www.docker.com/products/docker-desktop/
-- Make sure to download this ETMS project folder
+- Make sure to clone this ETMS project

 ## Run the docker image

-Once Docker is installed, it is possible to use the .yml file of this project to build the docker image using this command:
+Once Docker is installed, it is possible to use the .yml file of this project to build the docker image to run the project using this command:
 ```bash
     docker compose up -d --build
 ```